What is Factor?

 In the 1970's and 1980's Factor VIII & IX concentrates were made by pooling up to 60,000 plasma donations and then "Fractionating" this plasma and processing it into the final "Antihemophilic Factor" Medicine.
 It would only take 1 infected donor to contaminate an entire batch.

 Factor would generally be administered (often by the patients themselves or their family members) by a slow IV push (bolus injection).

-It is commonly misreported that these treatments were "Blood Transfusions" which is not the case.
+It is often misreported that these treatments were "Blood Transfusions".
+Not True.
 Factor was a processed pharmaceutical product (pictured).
-The media often gets this wrong, and incorrectly uses images of Blood Packs and Surgical Blood Transfusions.